scaffold-dot/scaffold-dot/README.md

 yarn i
 ```

-These commands will install all the necessary packages and dependencies, so it might take a while. --recurse-submodules flag will pull the polkadot-sdk submodule branch stable2503 for running local PVM chain.
+These commands will install all the necessary packages and dependencies, so it might take a while. `--recurse-submodules` flag will pull the polkadot-sdk submodule from branch `stable2503` for running local substrate node and eth-rpc node.

 2. Generate a deployment private key by running `yarn generate`, and follow the prompts. `yarn account` will print account details to the terminal.
 Fund your account with the [Polkadot faucet](https://faucet.polkadot.io/?parachain=1111)